isomerpages/mlaw-corp/news/press-releases/_posts/2018-07-23-appointment--of-new-board-member-to-the-singapore-land-authority-and-reappoinment-of-chairman-and-three-members.md

 * Mr Ho Chee Pong (Director-General, Singapore Customs)
 * Ms Lock Yin Mei (Partner, Allen & Overy LLP)

 6. The Ministry of Law and SLA look forward to the guidance and support of the newly appointed and reappointed members.
-Please see Annex A for their profiles.
+Please see [Annex A(PDF, 0.1MB))](/files/news/press-releases/2018/07/SLA Board press release 23 Jul 2018 - Annex A.pdf) for their profiles.

 **Out-going Member**